 Controllership – Operational management

-- Identify HR policies in their organization that need to be addressed;
+- identify HR policies/issues in their organization that need to be addressed;

-- Identify and utilize a broader range of performance measures for their organization;
+- consider a broad range of performance measures for their organization;

 - Controller as HR manager